3design/gbc/README.md

 ### Request to Become a Contributor

-The quickest way to add content is to become a contributor is by sending a request to be added as a contributor to the repo.
+The quickest way to add content is to be added as a contributor to the repo.
 You can email derek.lo@mcin.ca to request this.

 ### Clone or Fork the Repository